DNNCommunity/DNNDocs/content/developers/microservices/creating-apps-that-use-microservices/index.md

 An item might be a content type, a content item, a published content item, a visualizer, or a visualizer instance.

+> [!Important]
-Important: All API HTTP requests for Evoq sites must go to https://dnnapi.com/content .
+> All API HTTP requests for Evoq sites must go to https://dnnapi.com/content .

 The microservices expect the parameters of an API in one of these locations: